pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 The signature of the abstract method of a functional interface provides the signature of a lambda expression (this signature is called a *functional descriptor*).

-This means that to use a lambda expression, you first need a functional interface, which is just a fancy name for an interface with one method.
+This means that **to use a lambda expression, you first need a functional interface**, which is just a fancy name for an interface with one method.
 For example:
 ```java
 interface Searchable {
      boolean test(Car car);
 }
 ```

-In fact, lambda expressions don't contain the information about which functional interface are implementing.
+In fact, lambda expressions don't contain the information about which functional interface they are implementing.
 The type of the expression is deduced from the context in which the lambda is used.
-This type is called *target type*.
+This type is called the *target type*.

-So lambda expressions are an **alternative** to anonymous classes, but they are not the same.
+So lambda expressions are an **alternative** to [anonymous classes](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html), but they are not the same.

 They have some similarities:
 - Local variables (variables or parameters defined in a method) can only be used if they are declared final or are effectively final.
 - You can access instance or static variables of the enclosing class.
 - They must not throw more exceptions than specified in the throws clause of the functional interface method.
 Only the same type or a supertype.

-- And some significant differences:
+Some significant differences between lambdas and anonymous classes:

-For an anonymous class, this keyword resolves to the anonymous class itself.
-For a lambda expression, it resolves to the enclosing class where the lambda is written.
+- For an anonymous class, the `this` keyword resolves to the anonymous class itself.
+For a lambda expression, `this` resolves to the enclosing class where the lambda is written.
 - Default methods of a functional interface cannot be accessed from within lambda expressions.
 Anonymous classes can.
-- Anonymous classes are compiled into, well, inner classes.
-But lambda expressions and converted into private static (in some cases) methods of their enclosing class and, using the `invokedynamic` instruction (added in Java 7), they are bound dynamically.
-Since there's no need to load another class, lambda expressions are more efficient.
-This is a very simple explanation, but that's the idea.
+- Anonymous classes are compiled into inner classes, while lambda expressions are converted into private, static (in some cases) methods within their enclosing class.
+Using the `invokedynamic` instruction (added in Java 7), they are bound dynamically.
+Simply put, since there's no need to load another class, lambda expressions are more efficient than anonymous classes.

 With this in mind, let's introduce the Stream interface.